Boolean263/BeakerTron/README.md

 BeakerTron is a python project, and uses [poetry](https://python-poetry.org/) to manage its setup and dependencies and whatnot.
 You should install poetry according to its instructions (though using `pip` works in a pinch).

+We also use [pre-commit](https://pre-commit.com/) to enforce our coding standards.
+You should install that separately too (again, `pip` works).

 The easiest way to get going is:

     git clone https://github.com/Boolean263/BeakerTron
     cd BeakerTron
+    pre-commit install
     poetry install --no-root
+    poetry shell

 To run the software in development mode:

     flask run

+If you try to commit code that the various pre-commit plugins don't like, they'll abort the commit, but they'll also change the affected files.
+Review the changes, stage them, and add them to your commit, and you should be good.
+Or, you can run `pre-commit run --all-files` manually to see what changes it makes without waiting to try and fail a commit.

 # Q&A Hall of Fame